coretrix/hitrix/docs/docs/guide/services/authentication.md

 `GeneratorService`

-`SMSService` # optional , when you need to support for otp

 `GoogleService` # optional , when you need to support google login

 `FacebookService` # optional , when you need to support facebook login